kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

 An experiment with protocol extensions that goes frustratingly wrong.

+##Spoilers
+- The Ugly solution is the best.
+- Protocol extensions won't work for optional methods.

 ## The Bad

 The bad in this post is life before protocol extensions.
 I'm a big fan of this WWDC 2015 video [Protocol Oriented Programming](https://developer.apple.com/videos/play/wwdc2015/408).
 I remember being blown away the first time I saw it.
 I watched it again, and then again when I started doing more Swift development.